7astro7/full_fred/README.md

 ```

 The [whole gamut of requests on FRED web service](https://fred.stlouisfed.org/docs/api/fred/) is implemented.
 The example below
-is one among many other methods in the API
+is one among many other methods in the API, listed in the next section

 ```python
 In [1]: from full_fred.fred import Fred